qgis/QGIS-Documentation/source/user_manual/preamble/conventions.rst

 that and that and that and that and that and that and that and that and that.

-Screenshots that appear throughout the user guide have been created on different platforms; the platform is indicated by the platform-specific iconsat the end of the figure caption.
+Screenshots that appear throughout the user guide have been created on different platforms; the platform is indicated by the platform-specific icon at the end of the figure caption.